 Among the program was ‘A Miracle Constantly Repeating’, an art exhibition by Patricia Piccinini.
 Born in Sierra Leone, Piccinini is an Australian artist whose sculptures tackle the boundary between the natural and the artificial.

-For this show she would take over the top floor of Flinders Street station, turning it into a large scale gallery.
+For this show she would take over the top floor of Flinders Street station, the first major exhibition held in the refurbished VRI rooms..

-The old ballroom is a purple toned neon space, at the entrance to which is a small, rodent like animal, apparently singing.
-The room still looks pretty shaggy; paint is peeling off the walls, the windows are dirty.
+The ballroom was a purple toned neon space, at the entrance to which was a small, rodent like animal, apparently singing.
+The room still looked pretty shaggy; paint was peeling off the walls, the windows were dirty.

 This is life in Melbourne, where the past and present collide everyday, and something new is constantly made from the old.
 The history of this city is compressed, and its eras overlap each other.